spuddy619/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG
 ![image](https://user-images.githubusercontent.com/72320203/153801089-117cf4d3-32fd-4f2e-a6b2-ae404bfd9823.png)

- Looking at the above image we can conclude:
+ Looking at the above image we can conclude:<br>
  1.)
 The following variables are unlikely to provide random amounts of variance to the linear model:<br/>
  -vehicle_length (p-value: 2.60e-12)<br/>
  -ground_clearance (p-value: 5.21e-08)<br/>
- These two variables are statistically unlikely to provide random amounts of variance to the linear model.
+ These two variables are statistically unlikely to provide random amounts of variance to the linear model; essentially, this means that these two variables are significantly impacting the miles per gallon on the car prototypes.

  2.) <br/>